-What to consider when taking out a personal loan.
+What to consider when taking out a loan.

 A decision to offer you a loan is based on your individual circumstances.

-The main benefit of a personal loan is access to the money you need to pay for the things you want.
-With a Halifax Personal Loan you can borrow between £1,000 and £50,000 and spread the repayments over 1 to 7 years.
+The main benefit of a loan is access to the money you need to pay for the things you want.
+With a Halifax loan you can borrow between £1,000 and £50,000 and spread the repayments over 1 to 7 years.
 You just need to make sure you can meet the repayments over the term you choose.

-Personal loan interest rates can either be variable or fixed.
-The interest rate on Halifax Personal Loans is fixed, so you can budget with confidence knowing your payments won’t go up.
+Loan interest rates can either be variable or fixed.
+The interest rate on a Halifax loan is fixed, so you can budget with confidence knowing your payments won’t go up.

 The biggest commitment you'll have is making your repayments for the period of your loan.
 So think carefully about how much you can afford to repay without making life hard for yourself.
 Remember, you have to pay interest on what you borrow, so you’ll pay back more than the initial amount you borrowed.